janettem/Piscine-PHP/README.md

 # Piscine-PHP
-In this project for @hivehelsinki, I learn the basic technologies of the web.
+In this project for @hivehelsinki, I learned the basic technologies of the web.